Letter to the Practicum Site

 While the student is on practicum, they will be required to participate in at least one hour of face-to-face supervision with you a week.
-This time should be used to address clinical and ethical issues, review progress notes and/or assessments, discuss professional development, address any concerns and other training related issues.
-The practicum student is not required to participate in group supervision, but if that is offered at your site, it would be a wonderful opportunity for the student.
+This time should be used to address clinical and ethical issues, review progress notes and/or assessments, discuss professional development, and address any concerns and other training related issues.
+The practicum student is not required to participate in group supervision, but if that is offered at your site it would be a wonderful opportunity for the student.

 The student will be expected to complete a midterm assessment with you.
 The purpose of this assessment is to address any concerns that either you or the student may have regarding the direction that the practicum is going.
 This is a time to have a frank discussion with the student to ensure that the student is meeting your expectations and that the student is receiving the best possible practical experience.